ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 The functions of these four files are explained below:

-- `flake.lock`: An automatically generated version lock file, which records all input data sources, hash values, and version numbers of the entire flake to ensure that the system is reproducible.
+- `flake.lock`: An automatically generated version-lock file, which records all input sources, hash values, and version numbers of the entire flake to ensure that the system is reproducible.
 - `flake.nix`: The entry file, which will be recognized and deployed when executing `sudo nixos-rebuild switch`.
   - See [Flakes - NixOS Wiki](https://nixos.wiki/wiki/Flakes) for all options of flake.nix.
-- `configuration.nix`: Imported as a Nix module in flake.nix, all system-level configuration are currently written in this file.
+- `configuration.nix`: Imported as a nix module in flake.nix, all system-level configuration are currently written here.
   - See [Configuration - NixOS Manual](https://nixos.org/manual/nixos/unstable/index.html#ch-configuration) for all options of configuration.nix.
-- `home.nix`: Imported by home-manager as the configuration of the user `ryan` in flake.nix, that is, it contains all the home Manager configuration of `ryan`, and is responsible for managing `ryan`'s home folder.
+- `home.nix`: Imported by home-manager as the configuration of the user `ryan` in flake.nix, that is, it contains all the configuration of `ryan`, and is responsible for managing `ryan`'s home folder.
   - See [Appendix A. Configuration Options - home Manager](https://nix-community.github.io/home-manager/options.html) for all options of home.nix.

-By modifying the above configuration files, you can change the status of the system and the home directory declaratively.
+By modifying these files, you can change the status of the system and the home directory declaratively.

-As the configuration increases, it is difficult to maintain the configuration files by relying solely on `configuration.nix` and `home.nix`.
-Therefore, a better solution is to use the module mechanism of Nix to split the configuration files into multiple modules and write them in a classified manner.
+As the configuration increases, it will be difficult to maintain the configuration by relying solely on `configuration.nix` and `home.nix`.
+Therefore, a better solution is to use the nix module system to split the configuration into multiple modules and write them in a classified manner.

-`imports` parameter can accept a list of `.nix` files, and merge all the configuration in the list into the current attribute set.
-Note that the word used here is "**merge**", which means that `imports` will NOT simply overwrite the duplicate configuration items, but handle them more reasonably.
-For example, if I define `program.packages = [...]` in multiple modules, then `imports` will merge all `program.packages` in all modules into one list.
+nix module system provide a paramter, `imports`,which accept a list of `.nix` files, and merge all the configuration defined in these files into the current nix module.
+Note that the word used here is "**merge**", which means that `imports` will **NOT** simply overwrite the duplicate configuration, but handle them more reasonably.
+For example, if I define `program.packages = [...]` in multiple modules, then `imports` will merge all `program.packages` defined in all nix modules into one list.
 Not only lists can be merged correctly, but attribute sets can also be merged correctly.
 The specific behavior can be explored by yourself.

 > I only found a description of `imports` in [nixpkgs-unstable official manual - evalModules parameters](https://nixos.org/manual/nixpkgs/unstable/#module-system-lib-evalModules-parameters): `A list of modules.
-These are merged together to form the final configuration.`, you can try to understand it...
+These are merged together to form the final configuration.`, it's a bit ambiguous...

-With the help of `imports`, we can split `home.nix` and `configuration.nix` into multiple `.nix` files.
+With the help of `imports`, we can split `home.nix` and `configuration.nix` into multiple nix modules defined in diffrent `.nix` files.

-For example, the structure of my previous i3wm system configuration [ryan4yin/nix-config/v0.0.2](https://github.com/ryan4yin/nix-config/tree/v0.0.2) is as follows:
+Use [ryan4yin/nix-config/v0.0.2](https://github.com/ryan4yin/nix-config/tree/v0.0.2) as an example, which is the configuration of my previous NixOS system with i3 window manager.
+The structure of it is as follows:

 ```shell
 ├── flake.lock